 What chef training do I need?

 Professional chef training isn’t necessary to enter a commercial kitchen, with many opting to take on a chef apprenticeship.
 That said, there are many chef courses in London that will help you become a pro cook and will give you the confidence and competence to enter a professional kitchen.
 They range in length, price and content, so it’s important to do your research before committing.
 Many culinary schools will offer some sort of professional qualification – including us!
-Our six-week, intensive Cook’s Certificate is the perfect stepping stone into a professional kitchen, providing you with the foundational skills that you can then take into a commis chef or chef de partie role.
+Our six-week, intensive Cook’s Certificate is the perfect stepping stone into a professional kitchen, providing you with the foundation skills that you can then take into a commis chef or chef de partie role.
 You’ll take a hands-on approach to cooking for eight weeks, learning by doing, not watching!
 Develop your knife skills, learn about the fundamentals of flavours and build an understanding of important elements like sustainability and health and safety.

 The skills required to become a chef